schmettow/New_Stats/docs/Generalized_Linear_Models.md

 |:------|:-----|:---------|------:|-----:|-----:|
 |object |fixef |Intercept |   1.31|  1.16|  1.48|

 Poisson distributions have only one parameter $\lambda$ (lambda),  has a direct interpretation as it represents the expected mean (and variance) of the distribution.
 On the contrary, the regression coefficient is on a logarithmic scale to ensure it has no boundaries.
-To reverse to the scale of measurement, we use the exponential function is the *mean function* [#relinking]:
+To reverse to the scale of measurement, we use the exponential function is the *mean function* \@ref(relinking-linearity):

 ```r